 Not necessarily.
 These excursions are linked to your academic program and, in some cases, content delivered through the excursion will be relevant to a student’s studies and assessment.
 All students should plan to participate in all excursions.
 If a student misses an excursion or a planned departure for a trip, these arrangements and costs will not be made up for the student.
 It is each student’s responsibility to be where they need to be in order to participate fully in each academic excursion.

 In addition to the full day mandatory pre-departure orientation you’ll have on campus the semester prior to your program.
-There will be an on-site orientation for this program.
-In Beijing, students’ on-site orientation occurs the week before classes begin and is a combination of Peking University’s orientation for international students as well as activities designed just for the group from Dickinson.
+There will be an on-site orientation for this program that will be facilitated by CIEE Beijing.
+In Beijing, students’ on-site orientation occurs the week before classes begin.
+During orientation, students stay in a hotel before moving into their housing option.

-During the orientation you will meet and work with the on-site director, Ms. Shangkai Gao, as well as our program associate and Beijing program alumnus, James Watson-Kripps.
+During the orientation you will meet and work with the on-site staff at CIEE Beijing.
 Orientation events include a tour of campus, an overview of Beijing’s public transportation system, university registration meetings, and an overview of your health and safety while studying in Beijing.

 Academic year students will also have to have a mandatory health physical during the orientation period and all students will take a Chinese language placement exam.

-Students on this program are afforded the luxury of having a range of dates when they can arrive on site.
-You must communicate your arrival plans with the on-site director Ms. Gao, the faculty coordinator (Prof. Yang), and the CGSE.
-To notify the CGSE, you should enter the flight information in your on line program accessible here.
-Students should arrive at Beijing’s main international airport (PEK) on the day that works best for them, but they must arrive within the window of acceptable dates in order to be met at the airport and take the mandatory language placement exam.
-Official dates for the program can be found here.
+Students must arrive on the date specified in the academic calendar.
+You must communicate your arrival plans with the faculty coordinator (Prof. Yang), and the CGSE via the online application system.
+Students should arrive at Beijing’s main international airport (PEK) on the day and time specified, within the window of acceptable in order to be met at the airport.

 No, there is not a group flight organized for this program.
 Students must make their own travel arrangements after confirming the appropriate arrival dates.
 Students may wish to book their travel on their own or use Advantage Travel based in Syracuse, New York.
-We recommend students contact agent Sally Curtis at Advantage Travel by calling 1-800-788-1980 or emailing firstname.lastname@example.org.
-Although flights can be booked online, we strongly encourage students and their families to consider the benefits of an agent’s services given the duration of study abroad programs and the complexity of international air travel today.
+We recommend students contact agent Sally Curtis at Advantage Travel by calling 1-800-788-1980.

 If you have family or friends who are planning to visit you, please do not make travel plans until you arrive at the program and become familiar with your class schedule and program excursions.
 It is not acceptable to skip class for personal travel.
 Please note that Peking University has an attendance policy—any student absent from 20% of their class sessions will fail that course.

 You will travel in and around Beijing as you work your way through the culture course in the fall semester.
 There will also be group academic excursions both at the end of the year (late December into early January) and at the end of the spring semester (late May).
-Exact dates for the excursions will be announced mid-semester.
 Many students also travel on their own during major Chinese holidays when classes are not in session.

-Students may not arrive early or stay late without the written approval of the on-site director and faculty director.
-Please note that if you choose to arrive early or stay late, you may not be able to stay with your homestay family or in the Peking University dorm and, if you do stay at these Dickinson-arranged accommodations, you may be asked to pay additional fees in order to cover the expense.
+Students may not arrive early or stay late without the written approval of the on-site staff and faculty director, Professor Yang.
+Please note that if you choose to arrive early or stay late, you may not be able to stay with your homestay family, if you do stay at these Dickinson-arranged accommodations, you may be asked to pay additional fees in order to cover the expense.
 You should also consider your visa validity when you make the decision of whether or not you may arrive early or stay late.
 No student may arrive late for the start of the program.